About Sygma Solutions, the UK's specialist underground utility training provider since 2004

 Every Delegate.
 Every Course.
 Externally Verified Feedback.

 Every delegate completes a QR-code feedback form at the end of every cable avoidance training course.
 Every response is captured, analysed, and reported back to the client.
 We do not guess how well the cable avoidance course went.
 We measure it.
-The benefits of this approach are clear: if there is a problem with how course content was delivered, or if workers need additional support with specific cable avoidance techniques, we know about it the same day.
+If there is a problem with how course content was delivered, or if workers need additional support with specific cable avoidance techniques, we know about it the same day.

 100%